HongmingTang060313/FR-DEEP/README.md

 ## Using the Dataset in PyTorch

-The [htru2.py] and [htru3.py] file contains an instance of the [torchvision Dataset()](https://pytorch.org/docs/stable/torchvision/datasets.html) for the FR DEEP Batched Dataset.
+The [FRDEEP.py] file contains an instance of the [torchvision Dataset()](https://pytorch.org/docs/stable/torchvision/datasets.html) for the FRDEEP Batched Dataset.

 To use it with PyTorch in Python, first import the torchvision datasets and transforms libraries: